kut-man/HodlHub/README.md

         ```
 * **`git pull`**:
     * **Purpose:** It downloads content from a repository and immediately update the local repository to match that content.
-    * **DOWNLOADING THE INFORMATION OF THE REPOSITORY OF GITHUB IN MY LOCAL REPOSITORY:**
+    * **DOWNLOADING THE INFORMATION OF THE REPOSITORY OF GITHUB TO MY LOCAL REPOSITORY:**
         ```bash
         (GIT) C:\Users\Pedro\Desktop\GIT PROYECTO>git pull
         remote: Enumerating objects: 5, done.